PayFabric/APIs/PayFabric/Sections/Transactions.md

 </pre>

-Referenced Transaction(s): Capture (Ship), Void or Credit
+Referenced Transaction(s): Capture (Ship), Void or Credit (Refund)
 ---------------------------------------------------------

 Referenced transaction uses the original transaction Key as the referenced factor to subsequently process a new transaction.
-There’re 3 types of referenced transactions: Void, Capture (Ship) and Credit.
+There’re 3 types of referenced transactions: Void, Capture (Ship) and Credit (Refund).
 They all use the transaction Key from the original transaction to process the new transaction.

 #### Capture (Ship)

-* `GET /reference/151013003792?trxtype=SHIP` will attempt to execute and finalize (capture) an authorization transaction, also known as Book transactions.
+* `GET /reference/151013003792?trxtype=Capture` will attempt to execute and finalize (capture) an authorization transaction, also known as Book transactions.
 * `POST /transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with specific amount, if `Amount` is not provided in request body, it will capture with authorized amount. if `Amount` is provoided in request body, it could be able to capture an authorization transaction multiple times, which depends on what gateway been used.
 (Note: Following gateways support multiple captures, Authorize.Net, USAePay & Payeezy(aka First Data GGE4).)

 ###### Request
 <pre>
 {
   "Amount": "1",
-  "Type": "Ship",
+  "Type": "Capture",
   "ReferenceKey": "151013003792"
 }
 </pre>